 Focusing on the wrong data and metrics (vanity metrics) can cause you to make bad business decisions.
-Concentrating on the correct metrics will help you generate profit for your company in the years to come.
+Concentrating on the correct metrics will help you generate profit for your company in future years.

 Some of the metrics you need to pay attention to in your reporting are the cost of acquisition and lifetime value.
-The cost of acquisition gives the amount you spent to acquire a customer, while the lifetime value gives the total amount a client spends on you throughout their relationship with your business.
+The cost of acquisition gives the amount you spent to acquire a customer.
+At the same time, the lifetime value shows the total amount a client spends on you throughout their relationship with your business.

 Are you reaching the right people with your Google Ads?
 Experience limitless growth with our digital advertising services.